Foes of Russia's Putin plan "million-man march"

 MOSCOW Vladimir Putin's opponents plan a "million-man march" in Moscow on Sunday to revive their flagging protest movement and renew pressure on Russia's supreme leader on the eve of his return to the presidency.

-But the opposition leaders' first attempt to organise a big rally for two months could fall flat because protests against Putin have lost momentum since his election victory on March 4.
+But the opposition leaders' first attempt to organize a big rally for two months could fall flat because protests against Putin have lost momentum since his election victory on March 4.

 Many Russians are angry that Putin is extending his already 12-year domination of Russia and fear he will stifle political and economic reform, but numbers could be thin because it is a holiday weekend when Russians love to head for the countryside.